aadi350/data-science-syllabus/machine-learning/algorithms/logistic-regression.md

 - efficient, and can be distributed(ADMM)
 - no distribution requirement
 - easily update the model to take in new data (using an online gradient descent method)

+<h2 style="color:#A00">Disadvantages</h2>
+if the variables are normally distributed and the categorical variables all have 5+ categories: use Linear discriminant analysis
+if the correlations are mostly nonlinear: use SVM
+if sparsity and multicollinearity are a concern: Adaptive Lasso with Ridge(weights) + Lasso

 **Lasso(L1)**
 no distribution requirement